 Tom was new to Oxford when he first turned up to our office after being discharged from a psychiatric hospital.
 When we first met he was extremely disorientated and vulnerable and had no money or ID.

 Straight away we took Tom to the council offices to present himself as homeless and in priority need of assistance.
 With our advocacy support, he was eventually deemed eligible and placed in temporary accommodation while the council worked to find him a room in supported housing.

 Having established his legal name through his medical records, we helped Tom to obtain a birth certificate using the Vendor Support Fund.
 We also supported him to provide the documents necessary to open a bank account.
 He has very quickly settled into a regular selling routine and seems to have an innate ability for achieving high sales.
 He consistently sells over 50 magazines a week.

 In terms of his health, Tom is now accessing a medical centre and is no longer using drugs or abusing alcohol.
-He has also started treatment for Hepatitis C.

 We also recently assisted Tom to make an application to a local charity for a basic mobile phone which he uses every day to communicate with all the local services he’s working with.

 Tom is financially stable and has moved rapidly away from homelessness to a more stable and settled way of living, which has made him a bit of role model amongst his friends.